bnb-chain/greenfield-docs/docs/guide/greenfield-blockchain/run-node/become-validator.md

 #### 4.1 Run create validator command to submit the proposal by local keys.
 Ensure the delegator account has enough BNB tokens.

 :::info
-If you are using the `Cold Wallet` or `MPC wallet`, please proceed to step [#4.2](#42-submit-the-proposal-by-gnfd-tx-sender-ensure-the-delegator-account-has-enough-bnb-tokens).
+If you are utilizing the `Cold Wallet` or `MPC wallet`, please proceed to step [#4.2](#42-submit-the-proposal-by-gnfd-tx-sender-ensure-the-delegator-account-has-enough-bnb-tokens).
 :::

 <Tabs>